Hybrid electric vehicle: 2009–2010

+2011–2015

 Volkswagen announced at the 2010 Geneva Motor Show the launch of the 2012 Touareg Hybrid, which went on sale on the U.S. in 2011.
 VW also announced plans to introduce diesel-electric hybrid versions of its most popular models in 2012, beginning with the new Jetta, followed by the Golf Hybrid in 2013 together with hybrid versions of the Passat.
 Other petrol-electric hybrids released in the U.S. in 2011 were the Lexus CT 200h, the Infiniti M35 Hybrid, the Hyundai Sonata Hybrid and its sibling the Kia Optima Hybrid.

 The Peugeot 3008 HYbrid4 was launched in the European market in 2012, becoming the world's first production diesel-electric hybrid.
-According to Peugeot the new hybrid delivers a fuel economy of up to 62 mpgus and CO_{2} emissions of 99g/km on the European test cycle.

 The Toyota Prius c was released in the U.S. in March 2012, and was launched in Japan as Toyota Aqua in December 2011.

 The Toyota Prius v, launched in the U.S. in October 2011, is the first spinoff from the Prius family.
 Sales in Japan began in May 2011 as the Prius Alpha.
 The European version, named Prius +, was launched in June 2012.
 The Prius Aqua was launched in Japan in December 2011, and was released as the Toyota Prius c in the U.S. in March 2012.
 The Prius c was launched in Australia in April 2012.
 The production version of the 2012 Toyota Yaris Hybrid went on sale in Europe in June 2012.

 Other hybrids released in the U.S. during 2012 are the Audi Q5 Hybrid, BMW 5 Series ActiveHybrid, BMW 3 series Hybrid, Ford C-Max Hybrid, Acura ILX Hybrid.
 Also during 2012 were released the next generation of Toyota Camry Hybrid and the Ford Fusion Hybrid, both of which offer significantly improved fuel economy in comparison with their previous generations.
 The 2013 models of the Toyota Avalon Hybrid and the Volkswagen Jetta Hybrid were released in the U.S. in December 2012.